 Alcoholism lies within endorphins

-Those who are struggling with addiction may very well be fighting their own physiology.
+People who suffer from drug and alcohol addiction may very well be fighting their own physiology.
 Namely, they are fighting their own brain’s response to drinking.
 As a depressant, alcohol is known to lower inhibitions, slow reflexes and impair brain function.
 However, it is not solely this incapacitation that addicts crave.

-According to a 2012 study by the University of California, it was revealed that alcohol actually stimulates the pleasure centres of the brain.
+According to a 2012 study, alcohol actually stimulates the pleasure centres of the brain.
 The study neurologically mapped both heavy and light drinkers as they consumed their beverage.
 Each group’s brain scans revealed a surge of ‘feel good’ opioids rushing through the reward centres of the brain.